davidherook/auto-ml/README.md

 TODO:
-- Fix settingwithcopywarning in auto_ml line 35, 36
-- Replace load and save functions for Artifacts
+- Replace load and save functions with Artifacts class
 - Replace Random Forest for Neural Net
-- Write model performance analyzer
+- Include plots in output
+- Test regression problem with new datasets
+- Create AutoML for classification problems